jemaineosia/anglers_spot/NEXT_STEPS.md

 ## 🎯 Success Criteria

 You'll know Phase 2 is complete when:
-- ✅ Users can mark catch logs as public/private
+- ✅ Users can mark catch reports as public/private (COMPLETED)
 - ✅ Community feed shows all public posts
 - ✅ Users can create posts with text and images
 - ✅ Users can like and comment on posts